zuozhenggh/learning-library/developer-library/integration-soa/rest-api/rest-api.md

 ## Learn More

 Congratulations you've exposed a REST-api end-point from the Oracle Service Bus.
+You've also completed the Integration-SOA workshop.

 To find more detail about Service Bus development using JDeveloper - please go to this [Oracle Service Bus link](https://docs.oracle.com/en/middleware/soa-suite/service-bus/12.2.1.4/develop/getting-started-oracle-service-bus-jdeveloper.html#GUID-669A9F6F-EE55-499A-AF33-D2FF7DB651B4)